Stratum-Research/OrthoQA-300/readme.md

 ![banner for project](assets/github%20banner.png)
 # OrthoQA-300
+> You can access the dataset on [Hugging Face](https://huggingface.co/datasets/stratum-research/orthoqa-300) and find the full generation pipeline, configuration files, and source code in the [Stratum Research GitHub repository](https://github.com/Stratum-Research/OrthoQA-300/tree/main).

 **OrthoQA-300** is a structured, synthetic dataset of 300 patient-provider style question-and-answer (QA) pairs focused on orthopedic surgery.
 Each entry simulates a realistic clinical interaction, with patient-style questions and LLM-generated provider-style answers.
 Questions are grouped by procedure (e.g., ACL Reconstruction, Total Hip Replacement) and theme (e.g., "What is it?", "Recovery", "Risks").
 This structured format supports use in language model evaluation, prompt engineering, and clinical NLP prototyping.